Google locks down Afghan govt email accounts as Taliban looks for access: Report | english.lokmat.com

 Former government officials, activists, and vulnerable groups fear reprisal as the Taliban has taken control of Kabul.

-This comes despite the Taliban has tried to portray a more moderate image this time than when they last seized power in 1996.
+This comes despite the Taliban have tried to portray a more moderate image this time than when they last seized power in 1996.

 They have announced amnesty to all, including those who worked for western militaries or the Afghan government or police.